jetbolima/portfolio/README.md

 **Excel** and **Power Query** are used for data cleaning and **Tableau** is used for data visualization and exploratory data analysis.
 The process and insights are all stored on the Github link above.

+## Talks and Achievements
+- Presented my research which was the precursor to my thesis at the [Mathematical Society of the Philippines Region VII Research Congress and Convention](/assets/files/MSP_Reg7_Certificate_of_Recognition) last December 2022.
+- Won [3rd place](https://asthrdp.com/awards/#uagb-tabs__tab1) at the 11th ASTHRDP Graduate Scholars Conference, hosted by Department of Science and Technology, in the Poster Presentation - Mathematical and Computational Sciences Category.
+- Passed the Career Service Professional Examination with a rating of 86.77 conducted by the Civil Service Commission.

 ## Publications
 Bolima, J. E., & Fuentes, K. B. (2023).
 First and Third Isomorphism Theorems for the Dual B-Algebra.
 European Journal of Pure and Applied Mathematics, 16(1), 577-586.